Update: This restaurant has closed.

-For our last meal we went to another rather odd location, Hernande’z Cocina, for Central American food.
+For our last meal in Victoria we went to another rather odd location, Hernande’z Cocina, for Central American food.
 This is apparently as close as you’ll get to a traditional Salvadorean cocina here in BC, with two sides of a mall hallway doubling for a rustic village market stall.
 Well, they didn’t quite deliver on the atmosphere, but it’s an interesting setup and it seems to be working for them.

 It is all very DIY and kind of confusing for a newcomer, however they have plenty of hand-written cardboard signage and if you’re feeling overwhelmed it pays off to start reading.
 Or do what we did and browse the page after page of instructions and explanations on their website.
 Many people have been complaining in various reviews about this style of service, or self-service to be more accurate, along with the various rules for dining there but after reading what the owners have to say about it I felt good about giving them our business and it all seemed to make sense to me.
 Most of it has to do with keeping costs down and quality of food high, although it’s hard to understand the justification for a $4 side of rice or beans…I guess they must be HUGE.
 Everything else was quite reasonably priced though.